Sant Pau Art Nouveau Site

 History of the Hospital de Sant Pau

-When wealthy banker Pau Gil Sarra died in 1896 he left 3,060,000 pesetas (approximately 19,000€) for the construction of a new public hospital.
+When wealthy banker Pau Gil Sarra died in 1896, he left 3,060,000 pesetas (approximately 19,000€) to construct a new public hospital.

-In 1902 work began on a state of the art new hospital complex designed by architect Lluís Domènech i Montaner.
+In 1902, work began on a state-of-the-art new hospital complex designed by architect Lluís Domènech i Montaner.
 In 1916 the Hospital de la Santa Creu, now renamed as L’Hospital de la Santa Creu I Sant Pau, transferred to the new location which was finally inaugurated by King Alfonso XIII in 1930.

 Art nouveau styled stone arches, pillars and pink tiled ceilings in the Sant Pau Art Nouveau site